Where We’re Located

 Silver Spring, MD

 North America Area

 There are five GCAS Areas around the world, with the North America Area covering the United States of America and Canada, as well as General Conference institutions located within that territory.
 In the North America Area there are 10 regional offices.
-Each office has a Regional Manager, Audit Managers, Audit Seniors, Audit Staff, and sometimes an Audit Specialist.
+Each office has a Regional Manager, Audit Managers, Audit Seniors, Audit Staff, and sometimes Audit Specialists.
 Approximately 70 auditors work in North America.

 - Atlantic Region - South Lancaster, MA

 - Columbia Region - Columbia, MD

 - Cumberland Region - Collegedale, TN

 - Lake Region - Berrien Springs, MI